chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

   updated_by_uu UUID NOT NULL, -- no FK by convention revoked TIMESTAMPTZ, is_revoked BOOLEAN GENERATED ALWAYS AS (revoked IS NOT NULL) STORED,
+  ----Prompt: ask the user if this table needs to reference another table's record --table_name_uu_json JSONB NOT NULL DEFAULT '{"table_name": "","uu": ""}'::jsonb,
   ----Prompt: ask the user if they need to create templates --is_template BOOLEAN NOT NULL DEFAULT false,
   ----Prompt: ask the user if they need validation